acomito/react-material-ui-wordpress/README.md

-# Base-Material-UI
+# React-Material-UI-Wordpress
-A simple way to get started with react, meteor and the wordpress api (Fork of [TheMeteorChef's Base](http://themeteorchef.com/base))
+A simple way to get started with React, Meteor, Material-UI and the WordPress api (Fork of [TheMeteorChef's Base](http://themeteorchef.com/base))

 ## Version